Scoliosis Treatment in San Diego

 Chiropractic Adjustments

-We use gentle, scoliosis-safe adjustments to improve alignment and motion.
-Each correction is tailored to support spinal balance and nervous system function.
+Gentle, scoliosis-safe adjustments improve alignment and motion.
+Each correction is calibrated to the curve and the joints around it.
 Never forceful, always precise.

 Joint Mobilization